reflectoring/reflectoring.github.io/content/blog/2023/2023-11-20-design-patterns.md

 ```

-in this code,the `Computer` class serves as the product to be built, encapsulating attributes like CPU, RAM, storage, and graphics card.
+In this code, the `Computer` class serves as the product to be built, encapsulating attributes like CPU, RAM, storage, and graphics card.
 The `ComputerBuilder` interface declares methods for configuring each attribute, while the `ConcreteComputerBuilder` class implements this interface, progressively setting the values.
 In the client code within the main function, a ConcreteComputerBuilder instance is utilized to construct a Computer object with a specific configuration by method chaining.
 This approach enhances readability and flexibility, especially when dealing with objects with numerous optional or interchangeable components, as the Builder pattern facilitates a step-by-step construction process.

-## Singleton Design Pattern
+## Singleton Pattern

-The Singleton design pattern ensures that a class has only one instance and provides a global point of access to that instance.Every single place where it is used will make use of the same instance, hence reducing memory usage and ensuring consistency.
+The Singleton design pattern ensures that a class has only one instance and provides a global point of access to that instance.
+Every single place where it is used will make use of the same instance, hence reducing memory usage and ensuring consistency.
 It is useful when exactly one object is needed to coordinate actions across the system, such as managing a shared resource or controlling a single point of control (e.g., a configuration manager or a logging service).
 The pattern typically involves a private constructor, a method to access the instance, and lazy initialization to create the instance only when it's first requested.

 In Kotlin, the Singleton design pattern can be implemented in several ways.
-Here are two common approaches
+Here are two common approaches.

 ### Object Declaration